 In the final moments of the event, the centerpiece of the ritual is revealed—the malagan carvings.
 Totems taking the form of masks, house poles, woven mats, or models of dugout canoes piloted by carved figures, the malagan are prepared in secret by craftsmen before the event.
 Each malagan bears a dense network of symbolic imagery that represents the life achievements of the deceased.

-When the malagan carvings are revealed, they are thought to be dangerous—hot with the power of the departed.
-The mourners must ‘buy’ the malagan with mis to diffuse their energy, and when the feasting is over and the sun sets, the carvings are tossed into the woods to rot.
-The departed spirits have been released from this world, and their relatives have been freed from their obligations to the dead.
+When the malagan carvings were revealed, they were dangerous, hot with the power of the departed.
+The mourners ‘bought’ the malagan with mis to diffuse their energy, and when the feasting was over and the sun set, the carvings were tossed into the woods to rot.
+The departed spirits were released from this world, and their relatives were freed from their obligations to the dead.

 Reed Enger, "Malagan (Funerary Carving)," in Obelisk Art History, Published July 23, 2019; last modified October 31, 2022, http://arthistoryproject.com/timeline/industrial-revolution/pacific-oceanic-cultures/malagan-funerary-carving/.